Foods For Constipation In Kids

 I know I know- kids are horrible to feed sometimes!
 They like what they like.
 If you’re struggling to get your kids to eat healthier foods, check out this blog post on “How To Hide Veggies So Your Toddler Eats Them“

 The first step to any issue is to target the solution and not just the symptom.
+In an ideal world, the suggestions below do both!

-Flax is a wonderful little seed full of healthy fats and… fiber (so one of my favorite foods for constipation!)!
-Flaxseed has been shown to soften the stool as well as have a milk laxative effect.
-So on top of getting in an amazing source of fat (specifically omega three’s) it can also help relieve any lingering stools for your toddler.
+Flax is a wonderful little seed full of healthy fats and... fiber (so one of my favorite foods for constipation relief!)!
+Flaxseed has been shown to soften the stool as well as have a mild laxative effect.

-Start small with flaxseed, most adults should start with 1 tablespoon at a time and work up to three as their bodies get accustom to it.
-With kids I’d suggest starting with a teaspoon only and see how they respond after a few days.
-You can add flaxseed to smoothies, yogurt, eggs or muffins so it’s extremely easy to sneak it in.
+Most adults should start with 1 tablespoon at a time and work up to three as their bodies get accustomed to it.
+With kids, I'd suggest starting with a teaspoon only and see how they respond after a few days.

-Solution #1 Coconut
+Coconut

-Have you ever been to an all inclusive resort and have the bartender tell you not to drink too many of the “Bahama Mamas” because you’ll have tummy issues?
+Have you ever been to an all-inclusive resort and have the bartender tell you not to drink too many of the "Bahama Mamas" because you'll have tummy issues?
 The first time this happened to me I was beyond confused.
 I later learned it was because they contained coconut milk!

-Another amazing whole food source.
-Chia seeds, when combined with water create a gel like substance that moves easily through your colon.
-They’re a great source of fiber and healthy fats (and this banana chia pudding makes them easy to convince a toddler to eat them!)
+Chia seeds are great for baby constipation because they're a great source of fiber and healthy fats (and this banana chia pudding makes them easy to convince a toddler to eat them!)

 Up Your Water Intake

-Water is essential to keep your digestive track flowing and going.
-If your little one isn’t a water drinker chances are their stool are a bit dense.
-Boost their water intake (no milk, water) and give their body a bit more hydration to help things move along (here’s a few tips on how to boost their intake) this is a great time too to transition them from juice to more fueling liquids.
+Boost their water intake (no milk, just water) and give their body a bit more hydration to help things move along (here's a few tips on how to boost their intake).
+Likewise, this is a great time too to transition them from juice to more fueling liquids.

 Rock Probiotics